intel/llvm/sycl/doc/extensions/IntelGPU/IntelGPUDeviceInfo.md

     }

-# Intel GPU Maximum Memory Bandwidth #
+# Maximum Memory Bandwidth #

-A new device descriptor will be added which will provide the maximum memory bandwidth of an Intel GPU.
+A new device descriptor will be added which will provide the maximum memory bandwidth.
 If the device is a subdevice, then the maximum bandwidth of the subdevice is returned.

-This support will only be provided when using the Level Zero backend \(BE\).
-This is the default for Intel GPUs.
+This new device descriptor is only available for devices in the Level Zero platform, and the matching aspect is only true for those devices.
+The DPC++ default behavior is to expose GPU devices through the Level Zero platform.

 ## Device Information Descriptors ##